-Being a surrogate is a vital and life-changing decision because this is a commitment you not only give it to the intended parents but also yourself that you will deliver a healthy child for an infertile couple.
+Being a surrogate is a vital and life-changing decision because this is a commitment you not only give to the intended parents but also yourself that you will deliver a healthy child for an infertile couple.
 The surrogacy journey has lots of physical and mental challenges.
-Therefore, strong determination, mental and physical well being, a healthy lifestyle, and many more aspects are considered before selecting any surrogate.
-If any female wants to be a surrogate then she should pass the screening test according to the medical and legal requirement for surrogacy.
+Therefore, strong determination, mental and physical well-being, a healthy lifestyle, and many more aspects are considered before selecting any surrogate.
+If any female wants to be a surrogate then she should pass the screening test according to the medical and legal requirements for surrogacy.

 Requirements for being a surrogate

 It is always advisable to consult with a surrogacy professional to know the detailed requirement to become a surrogate.
 A surrogacy professional helps to guide you to the initial requirement for a prospective surrogate mother.
 The surrogacy agency has a particular requirement of qualification and also screening requirements.
 However, the requirement of different surrogacy agencies varies which is premeditated, based on some fundamentals.
 Following are some basic requirements for every surrogate: